Conditional Image Synthesis with Diffusion Models: A Survey: Introduction

-There exist several surveys on specific conditional image synthesis tasks, such as image restoration \cite{zhang2023text}, text-to-image synthesis \cite{li2023text-survey}, and image editing \cite{huang2024diffusion}, or classifying works in computer vision according to their target conditional synthesis tasks \cite{croitoru2023vision-survey1,po2023vision-survey2}.
-While these task-oriented surveys provide valuable insights into approaches for their respective target tasks, they do not include the commonalities in model frameworks across different conditional synthesis tasks in terms of model architectures and conditioning mechanisms.
-Two recent surveys \cite{shuai2024survey, cao2024all-survey2} provide overview on DM-based works for a wide range of tasks in the field of conditional image synthesis.
-However, their scope remains limited as they primarily focus on DCIS works built on T2I backbones, neglecting earlier works that integrate conditioning into unconditional denoising networks or involve training task-specific conditional denoising networks from scratch.
-These earlier efforts are foundational for the current advancements in DCIS using T2I backbones and are still widely applied in low-level tasks such as image restoration.
-Besides, \cite{shuai2024survey} focuses most of its attention on the DM-based image editing framework and lacks systematic analysis on the unified framework for other tasks in this field while \cite{cao2024all-survey2} does not delve deeper into the design choices in model architecture and detailed conditioning mechanisms for sampling process.
-This leads to a lack of systematization in their taxonomies and the omission of crucial related works in the field of DCIS.
+Two recent surveys \citep{shuai2024survey, cao2024all-survey2} provide an overview of DM-based works across a broad range of conditional image synthesis tasks.
+However, their scope remains limited, as they primarily focus on DCIS methods built on text-to-image (T2I) backbones, neglecting earlier works that integrate conditional inputs into unconditional denoising networks or train task-specific conditional denoising networks from scratch.
+These earlier efforts are foundational to the current advancements in DCIS and are still widely applied in low-level tasks such as image restoration.